Galvanometer-scanning transient phase microscopy with balanced detection and arbitrary pump polarization: Introduction

-Here, we extend T$\Phi$M with birefringent inline interferometry to a galvanometer-scanning microscope, measuring biological samples in a transmission geometry.
+Here, we extend T$\Phi$M with birefringent inline interferometry to a galvanometer-scanning microscope, imaging biological and crystalline samples in a transmission geometry.
+With this setup we are able to compare two primary differences between TAM and T$\Phi$M: (1) differences in the SNR for a particular sample at our set pump and probing wavelengths and (2) additional sample information revealed by instantaneous phase interactions (i.e. cross-phase modulation, XPM) versus instantaneous absorption interactions (i.e. two-photon absorption, TPA), which is particularly revealing in an imaging geometry.
 In contrast to previous works ~\cite{Orrit,Guillet_2015}, we place the pump-combining dichroic after the probe-reference birefringent splitter, allowing for the freedom to arbitrarily rotate the pump polarization.
 We evaluate the impact that galvanometer scanning has on probe-reference re-timing and field of view, in addition to the signal-to-noise impact of polarization effects from placing the dichroic after the birefringent probe-reference splitter~\cite{DichroicAberrations}.
 Furthermore, we implement a balanced detection scheme that doubles the T$\Phi$M signal while canceling relative intensity noise from the laser.
-We demonstrate imaging applications on graphene and red blood cells (using two-photon absorption for pumping), comparing the relative signal-to-noise ratio (SNR) achievable between TAM and T$\Phi$M. Our results demonstrate the feasibility of galvanometer-scan imaging using transient phase detection and suggest that the ability to switch between TAM and T$\Phi$M can yield an improved SNR.
+We demonstrate spectroscopy and imaging measurements on graphene (in which TAM yields a stronger signal) and hemoglobin and red blood cells (in which T$\Phi$M yields a stronger signal).
+Our results demonstrate the feasibility of galvanometer-scan imaging using transient phase detection and suggest that the ability to switch between TAM and T$\Phi$M can yield an improved SNR for a given set of pump and probe wavelengths.